 Employers who will conduct second round or “super day” interviews are asked to inform the Career Center of this intent and to provide a general time frame of when interviews are expected to be held.

 It is important that students participate in the full term of recruitment activities.
 If employers make offers at the end of the summer to interns returning to Union for their senior year, it is recommended that students are given until November 1 to make a decision.
 We recommend that employers who make offers during fall recruitment allow students until December 1 to make a decision.

 It is recommended that employers who make offers for internship positions give student candidates a minimum of 30 days to make a decision.

 All employment offers should be made in good faith.
 Should there be a need for your organization to defer start dates or rescind offers of employment, we ask that you contact our office prior to notifying those candidates who will be affected by this decision.

 Note: Once an employment offer has been accepted, students are no longer eligible to apply or interview for positions.
-In addition, any student who reneges on the acceptance of an offer obtained through the campus recruiting program will be immediately suspended from all recruitment activities provided by the Becker Career Center for the remainder of the recruiting term.
+In addition, any student who reneges on the acceptance of an offer obtained through the campus recruiting program will be immediately suspended from all recruitment activities provided by the Career Center in Becker Hall for the remainder of the recruiting term.